-Amongst the people we spoke to there was a reasonably good understanding of the symptoms of Covid-19 and how it is transmitted, even if there was less clarity on whether it can be cured.
+Amongst the people interviewed there was a reasonably good understanding of the symptoms of Covid-19 and how it is transmitted, even if there was less clarity on whether it can be cured5.
 A number of respondents attributed their knowledge to information campaigns run by Concern and other agencies, whether through community sensitisation meetings or megaphone messaging in the community, along with radio jingles.
+There were, however, variations in terms of the level of fear associated with the messaging and the extent to which people continued to see Covid-19 as a threat.